crypto-skywarp/xmrig-nvidia/README.md

   ^ edit the configuration file with algorithm, pool URL, wallet address, etc. \
 $ xmrig-nvidia.sh --config config.json

+### Disclaimer

+Xmrig collects a developer fee.
+The fee is displayed on startup.
+The value of the fee can be set at command line or in the configuration file using the "donate-level" parameter.

 ### Support us

 We appreciate your support: